guiterguy219/jared-gibson-portfolio/src/views/experience/content/experience.md

 - **Typical Framework/Tool(s)**: Redis, ValKey

 This one is simple.
-I love performance and scability, and [Redis](https://redis.io/) has established itself as the de facto standard for key-value stores.
+I love performance and scalability, and [Redis](https://redis.io/) has established itself as the de facto standard for key-value stores.

 I've used Redis for years now, and it's a great tool for caching, session management, and real-time updates.
 I've also used [ValKey](https://valkey.dev/) as an open-source, drop-in replacement for Redis.